nova-framework/package-installer/README.md

-# A composer installer for Nova 4.x plugins
+# A composer installer for Nova 3.x packages